XEGARE/HexRaysCodeXplorer/README.md

 The CodeXplorer plugin is one of the [first publicly available](https://www.hex-rays.com/products/decompiler/manual/third_party.shtml) Hex-Rays Decompiler plugins.
 We keep updated this project [since summer of 2013](https://www.hex-rays.com/contests/2013/) and continue contributing new features frequently.
 Also most interesting feutures of CodeXplorer have been presented on numerous security conferences like: REcon, ZeroNights, H2HC, NSEC and BHUS :space_invader:

+> [!IMPORTANT]
+> **Fork notice:** This repository is a fork of the original [HexRaysCodeXplorer](https://github.com/REhints/HexRaysCodeXplorer) project, updated and adapted to support **IDA Pro 9.4** and the corresponding Hex-Rays Decompiler SDK.
+>
+> The original project and its core functionality were developed by the HexRaysCodeXplorer contributors listed below.
+This fork focuses on compatibility fixes, API migration, and build updates required for modern IDA Pro releases.

 __Contributors__:

 Alex Matrosov ([@matrosov](https://github.com/matrosov))